wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-search-manage-access-entry-points-feedback/includes/manage-access-files-sites.md

 **Define and apply data classifications** that restrict access to all files classified as business sensitive.
 Sample data will need to be collected to help train new classifiers.
 For details about prerequisites and permissions, see [Learn about data classification](/microsoft-365/compliance/data-classification-overview).

 **Use information barrier policies** to restrict file and site sharing between groups.
 For example, a finance team that manages confidential projects with a marketing team.
 These barriers also prevent other aspects of communication and collaboration in Microsoft Teams, SharePoint, and OneDrive.
-For details, see [Learn about information barriers in Microsoft 365](/microsoft-365/compliance/information-barriers).
+For details, see [Learn about Microsoft Purview Information Barriers](/microsoft-365/compliance/information-barriers).

 **Prevent recent files from appearing** in a user’s profile to minimize file oversharing.
 Recent files can be disabled on an individual, group (executives or HR, for example), or organization level.
 To learn more, see [Customizing item insights privacy in Microsoft Graph](/graph/insights-customize-item-insights-privacy) and [Control access to Delve](/sharepoint/delve-for-office-365-admins#control-access-to-delve).